-Biography: Andrew Watt, FlnstF, President and CEO, AFP
+Biography: Jason R. Lee, JD, Interim President and CEO, AFP

-Andrew Watt, FInstF, is president and chief executive officer of the Association of Fundraising Professionals (AFP), representing individuals and organizations that raise more than $100 billion in charitable contributions every year around the world for countless causes.
-Named president in 2011, he has worked for the nonprofit community since the early 1990s.
-In his role, Andrew leads the association’s professional staff based in three offices (Arlington, Va.; Toronto, Ontario and Mexico City, D.F.) and serves on the board of directors for AFP, the AFP Foundation for Philanthropy and the AFP Foundation for Philanthropy–Canada.
+Jason Lee is interim president and chief executive officer of the Association of Fundraising Professionals (AFP), representing individuals and organizations that raise more than $100 billion in charitable contributions every year around the world for countless causes.

 Jason previously served as general counsel for AFP.
 In that position, Mr. Lee strove to increase the public visibility and awareness of the association by developing political initiatives regarding fundraising and philanthropic issues.
 He represented the association in public policy and legislative matters before Congress, the Canadian Parliament, the U.S. and Canadian Administrations, state and provincial legislatures, and various regulatory and other pertinent agencies.